Photograph Courtesy of the Union Leader Newspaper

 Scope and Content

-The Dupuis papers are arranged alphabetically by subject and then chronologically within each folder.
+The Stanton papers are arranged alphabetically by subject and then chronologically.

 The records are open for research without restrictions under the conditions of the Archives' access policy.
 Records may be copied for use in administrative, scholarly or personal research.
 Researchers are responsible for obtaining copyright permission to use the material from the archivist.